LyingCortex/microwave-filter-synthesis-rust/README.md

 - generalized `F(s)` generation through Cameron-style recurrence is implemented
 - generalized `E(s)` recovery through the current helper-domain root workflow is implemented
 - generalized `E/F/P` generation is the only approximation path exposed by the crate
+- generalized helper outputs are attached to the primary approximation artifact and drive the main `E/F/P` coefficients
-- Y-parameter synthesis, residue expansion, and transversal-matrix recovery are implemented for the generalized helper path
+- Y-parameter synthesis, residue expansion, and transversal-matrix recovery are implemented for the generalized helper path, with current restrictions such as no repeated-pole support
 - the matrix stage can still fall back to a placeholder chain-style builder when the residue path is unavailable
 - topology conversion to folded, arrow, and wheel forms is implemented as an engineering backend, but the public API does not expose the full similarity-rotation sequence explicitly